 All students have access to Microsoft 365.
 This platform gives electronic access to Word, Excel, and Power Point, as well as OneDrive, a cloud storage space.
-Students can download MS365 on up to 5 devices free of charge with a newberry.edu email address.

 Wolf Den, Email, Printing & Provided Software Applications

 Each student is assigned a Newberry College email during the admissions process.
 Newberry College email is the main method of college communication.
 Faculty, staff, and students at Newberry College routinely communicate with each other via "Wolf Den" (intranet portal) and college email, accessed from within Wolf Den.
 Third-party email (e.g. Gmail, Yahoo, AOL, etc.) is not supported.
 In addition to communicating with faculty & staff, college email can be used for communicating with fellow students as well as family and friends.
 Faculty, staff, and students at Newberry College also communicate with each other via "Wolf Den".
 Wolfden is the College's learning management system.
 All course materials including syllabi and course grades are posted in Wolfden.